shopwp/documentation/docs/guides/migrating-to-4.0.md

 ## What _has_ changed?

+1. The plugin's namespace has changed from `WP_Shopify` to `ShopWP`.
+If you're using template overrides or the Render API, you'll need to change all instances of `WP_Shopify` to `ShopWP`.
-1. Some shortcode attributes have either been renamed or removed.
+2. Some shortcode attributes have either been renamed or removed.
-2. Most of the JavaScript hook names have changed.
+3. Most of the JavaScript hook names have changed.
-3. Most of the PHP hook names have changed.
+4. Most of the PHP hook names have changed.
-4. The Orders and Customers functionality has been removed.
+5. The Orders and Customers functionality has been removed.
-5. Removed function `get_images_from_post_id`.
+6. Removed function `get_images_from_post_id`.
 Use [get_product](/php-functions#get_product) instead.

 ## JavaScript hooks